Planned and Legacy Giving

 Saturday, August 16, from 5:30 to 7:15 p.m.

-This rare copy of the first printed collection of Shakespeare’s works published in 1623 will be in Stratford for a limited time.
-Join us for this unique opportunity to view and learn more about the importance of Shakespeare’s First Folio.
-A joint event with the Playwright’s Circle and U.S. Members.
+Join us for this unique opportunity to view and learn more about the importance of Shakespeare’s First Folio in a panel discussion from the perspective of Festival company members.
 Includes wine and a strolling buffet.

 Antoni Cimolino and Paul Edmondson